unxed/vtui/README.md

 *   `KeyBar` (F1-F12 function key hints at the bottom), `StatusLine`
 *   Common Dialogs: `ShowMessage`, `InputBox`, `SelectFileDialog`, `SelectDirDialog`

+## Visual Integrity & Testing

+`vtui` uses an automated **Layout Validator** to ensure that all dialogs follow strict design guidelines: no overlapping elements, proper spacing ("air"), and correct padding from window borders.
+Every new dialog or window component must include a unit test that calls `vtui.AssertLayout`.
+See [UI_TESTING.md](UI_TESTING.md) for detailed instructions and test boilerplate.

 ## Quick Start Example

 ```go